GenericMappingTools/gmt/INSTALL.md

 Optional FFTW-3 support and experimental OpenMP parallel acceleration can be enabled with the +fftw3 and +openmp flags.

-You also need to install other GMT run-time dependencies seperately:
+You also need to install other GMT run-time dependencies separately:

     port install ghostscript graphicsmagick ffmpeg